volfco/MyCoursesDownloader/README.md

 * Download Grades
 * Download Class List
 * Download Quizzes
+* Download Announcements
+* Refactor Each subsection of MyCourses into its own module
 * Get Attached Feedback for Dropbox assignments
 * Handle the Edge Case in PHIL.103
 * Remove Static URL so other schools can use this